 All of these websites were AJAX-based, plus there were millions of queries to be made on each to get to the final result.
 Components within our system were exploited, some domain knowledge acquired via client interactions, servers’ politeness policies adhered to and queries optimized- not an easy journey there.
 As of current state, our platform sails smooth through these crawls to grab all the sailing schedules in the customer’s desired format without any manual intervention.

-3. URL Freshness Check– Not until one of our existing customers approached with this need did we realize our platform could very well serve it too.
+3. URL Freshness Check– Not until one of our existing customer loyalty approached with this need did we realize our platform could very well serve it too.
 The requirement was to check if URLs on a very large website still existed.
 The module was added to the client project and freshness reports now get updated each day to the client’s servers.

 4. Mass-scale crawls– Although our platform is designed to handle large-scale crawls, we had never really gotten to more than 300 sites per client in the past (regardless of the volumes per site).
 One of the social media intelligence firms wanted data from ~20,000 sources based on a set of 5000 key phrases.
 Few components were added to the existing stack to automate such large-scale crawls without getting into details of each site for data extraction.
 Once the solution was validated with the client, we officially introduced Mass-scale crawls where a little more than meta info can be extracted from relevant pages.
 Couple other clients from the finance industry have subscribed to this offering now.